 In this affair Colonel Harney had four wounded and one killed; Lieutenant Judd had one killed; and the Tennesseeans had Messrs.
 Fox, Long, Woodly, and one other of Captain McCown's company, whose name I could not ascertain, wounded.
 Mr. Young, a Texan ranger, who was acting as guide, was also wounded slightly.
 Nineteen Mexicans were found dead at the bridge behind the breastwork.
 Colonel Harney killed fifty and wounded about the same number.
-The Mexican force near two thousan 2; Colonel Harney's about five hundred.
-Colonel Haskell, Captains Cheatham, Foster, Snead, Lieutenant Judd, and all the officers and men in the command, are spoken of in the very highest terms by Colonel Harney for their gallant conduct throughout the whole affair.
+The Mexican force near two thousan:; Colonel Harney's about five hundred.